ronschaeffer/ha_mqtt_publisher/README.md

 ### Discovery modes: entity-centric and device-centric

-- Entity-centric (default): Publish per-entity config to <prefix>/<component>/.../config.
+- Entity-centric (default): Publish per-entity config to `<prefix>/<component>/.../config`.
 Each payload includes a device block for grouping.
-- Device-centric (optional): Publish one device config to <prefix>/device/<device_id>/config, then publish entities as needed.
+- Device-centric (optional): Publish one device config to `<prefix>/device/<device_id>/config`, then publish entities as needed.
 	- Optionally, publish a single bundled message that includes all entities.
-You can also request the bundle be emitted before per-entity topics via emit_device_bundle=True in publish_discovery_configs.
+You can also request the bundle be emitted before per-entity topics via `emit_device_bundle=True` in `publish_discovery_configs`.

 #### Which mode should I use?

 - Use entity-centric when you need maximum backward compatibility with all HA versions or want explicit per-entity config topics.
 - Use device bundle when your HA supports the bundled device config for faster provisioning, single-topic idempotency, and cleaner device metadata.
 You can still publish per-entity topics alongside the bundle by default.

-Key differences
+**Key differences:**

 - Topic shape: entity-centric uses component topics per entity; bundle uses one device topic plus runtime state topics.
-- Device block: per-entity configs repeat device metadata; bundle has a single dev block.
+- Device block: per-entity configs repeat device metadata; bundle has a single `dev` block.
-- Keys inside bundle: entities are keyed by unique_id; entity-centric uses object_id in topic paths.
+- Keys inside bundle: entities are keyed by `unique_id`; entity-centric uses `object_id` in topic paths.
-- Transport defaults: bundle may include qos/retain as top-level hints; per-entity uses transport options only.
+- Transport defaults: bundle may include `qos`/`retain` as top-level hints; per-entity uses transport options only.

 Device-centric publish example